melanierb/mri-brain-age-prediction/README.md

-# Predicting Brain Age from MRI-Derived Features
+# 🧠 Predicting Brain Age from MRI-Derived Features

-This project addresses the task of predicting a person’s chronological age from MRI-derived brain features.
+This project addresses the task of predicting a person’s **chronological age** from **MRI-derived brain features**.
 The dataset consists of high-dimensional anatomical measurements extracted from structural MRI scans.

-The focus of this project is robust preprocessing and reproducible modeling for noisy biomedical tabular data, rather than aggressive model tuning.
+---

 ## Dataset

 - ~800 anatomical features derived from MRI brain scans
 - Tabular (CSV) format, pre-extracted using neuroimaging pipelines
 - Common challenges:
   - Missing values
-    - Outliers / extreme measurements
+  - Outliers and extreme measurements
   - Irrelevant or redundant features
-The raw imaging data is not included in this repository.

-# Approach
-The pipeline closely mirrors an exploratory notebook workflow and is implemented as a reproducible training script.

-1. Missing Value Handling
-Missing values are imputed using median imputation, which is robust to skewed feature distributions commonly found in biomedical data.

-2. Outlier Handling
-Outliers are detected using IsolationForest

-3. Feature Selection
-To reduce dimensionality and remove irrelevant features:

-A Random Forest regressor is trained on the preprocessed training data

-Feature importance scores are used to select informative features

-By default, features with importance above the median are retained (alternatively, a top-K selection can be used)

-This step improves robustness and mitigates overfitting in high-dimensional, noisy settings.

-4. Regression Model

-The final model is a Histogram-based Gradient Boosting Regressor (HistGradientBoostingRegressor), chosen for:

-Good performance on tabular data

-Robustness to non-linear relationships

-Efficient training on medium-sized datasets

-Evaluation

-Metric: Coefficient of determination (R²)

-A train/validation split is used for local evaluation

-Final metrics are written to outputs/metrics.json
-- R^2

-# Getting started
-python3 -m venv aml

-source aml/bin/activate

-pip install -r requirements.txt

-### Run code
-python -m train --data-dir data --out-dir outputs
+> ⚠️ The raw imaging data is **not included** in this repository.

+---

+## Approach

+The pipeline closely mirrors an **exploratory notebook workflow** and is implemented as a **reproducible training script**.
+All preprocessing steps that affect training are fitted on the training data only and reapplied consistently.

+### 1. Missing Value Handling

+Missing values are imputed using **median imputation**, which is robust to skewed and heavy-tailed feature distributions commonly observed in biomedical data.

+---

+### 2. Outlier Handling

+Outliers are detected using **IsolationForest**, applied **only to the training data**.

+- Designed to identify atypical feature patterns
+- Helps reduce the influence of extraction artifacts or corrupted measurements
+- Validation and test samples are *not* filtered to avoid information leakage

+---

+### 3. Feature Selection

+To reduce dimensionality and remove irrelevant features, a **combined feature ranking** strategy is used:

+- **Univariate statistical testing** using `SelectKBest` with `f_regression`
+- **Tree-based feature importance** using a `RandomForestRegressor`
+- Both scores are min-max normalized and averaged into a **combined score**
+- The **top 150 features** are retained

+This approach balances:
+- individual feature–target correlation
+- multivariate, non-linear importance captured by tree models

+It improves robustness and mitigates overfitting in high-dimensional, noisy settings.

+---

+### 4. Regression Model

+The final model is a **Histogram-based Gradient Boosting Regressor** (`HistGradientBoostingRegressor`), chosen for:

+- Strong performance on tabular data
+- Robustness to non-linear relationships
+- Efficient training on medium-sized datasets

+---

+## Evaluation

+- **Metric:** Coefficient of determination (R²)
+- A **train/validation split** is used for local evaluation
+- Final evaluation metrics are written to: